 Tip: Make sure to label your application link so you can easily tell which one is for Flow.
 If you ever need to reauthenticate, you’ll need to find the Client ID and Client secret again.

-Create a new Jira integration
+Create a new Jira integration using OAuth 2

 Important: If you have an existing Jira integration, follow the migration instructions to update your authorization mechanism.
 Do not create a new integration to duplicate your existing integration.